cmarxmeier/freifunk_loopcast/README.md

 Use Freifunk mesh network to set up infoterminal with chromecast and feed from local client workstation

-Based on github.com/balloob/pychromecast from Paulus Schoutsen makes use of webfs, python, pip, pychromecast
+Based on github.com/balloob/pychromecast from Paulus Schoutsen makes use of webfs, python, python-tagpy, pip, pychromecast

 on ubuntu:
-apt-get install webfs python pip
+apt-get install webfs python python-tagpy pip

 pip install netifaces